Physically-based dimensionless features for pluvial flood mapping with machine learning: Data and Machine Learning Methodology

+We hypothesized that using dimensionless input features would improve the generalization of the ML model.
+To test this hypothesis, watersheds from 2 distinct regions were selected for model training and testing -- 4 watersheds in the Chicago area located in the Des Plaines and Skokie river watersheds (HUC 12 codes starting with 0712) and 4 watersheds in New Jersey in the Hackensack and Passaic river watersheds (with HUC 12 codes starting with 0203) (Figure S1, Table S1).
+Compared to the Chicago watersheds, the New Jersey watersheds have a 34-percent decrease in medium- and high-density developed space, an approximately 80-percent increase in topographic slope (on a watershed average basis), and an increase in the density of streams (Table S1).

-Two regions were used for model training and testing, namely four watersheds in the Chicago area (with HUC 12 codes starting with 0712), and four watersheds in New Jersey (with HUC 12 codes starting with 0203).
-Two combinations of these watersheds were considered for training to evaluate the predictive performance and general applicability of the models across regions (see Table~\ref{tab:cases}).
-Since there was a spatial dependency of the points in the data, the train-test splits were performed such that entire watersheds were either included or held out from training.
-In Case 1, all watersheds from the Chicago region were used for training, and each of the four watersheds in New Jersey were used for testing (approximately 50\%-50\% train-test split).
-In Case 2, one watershed from Chicago and one from New Jersey are held-out for testing, with the remaining six watersheds used for training (approximately 60\%-20\% train-test split).
+Since there was a spatial dependency of the data points, the train-test splits were performed so that entire watersheds were either included or held out from training.
+For the ML model training, We considered two combinations of these watersheds.
+In Case 1, all the Chicago watersheds were used for training, and the model was tested separately on each of the New Jersey watersheds (50\%-50\% train-test split).
+In Case 2, one watershed from Chicago and one from New Jersey were held out for testing, while the remaining six watersheds were used for training (75\%-25\% train-test split).
+In each case, a logistic regression model was built for each of the the 10-, 100-, and 1000-year events \cite{cox1958regression}, and each model captured different rainfall ranges: 3.5–6 inches for the 10-year event, 6–8.5 inches for the 100-year event, and 8.5–13.5 inches for the 1000-year event (see Table S2).
+To benchmark the performance of dimensionless features, logistic regression models also were developed using the dimensional features.
+Both the dimensional and dimensionless features were standardized, i.e., centered around a mean value and scaled to a unit variance.